| Though Eowyn could not eat,

 "Thank you, my lady," said Fingolfin, "With your

-the parchment in his pocket.
+the parchment in his robes.
 "We will go now, my lord, my

 lady.
 I will return at two, my lord, to report on our progress."

-He bowed and motioned to Aragorn and Gimli, inviting them to precede
+He bowed, then motioned to Aragorn and Gimli, inviting them to

 "Come, March Warden," he said, "let us follow